Tonyxu82/tonyxu82.github.io/_posts/2014-10-01-An-Introduction-to-Programming-with-Threads.md

 title: An Introduction to Programming with Threads
 author: Tony Xu
 category: Operating System
-description: A review of Andrew Birrell's paper - An Introduction to Programming with Threads
+description: A review of Birrell, Andrew D. An introduction to programming with threads.
 ---

 # Introduction